Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding

 \subsection{Large-Scale QPs}

 Next, we verify how well our methodology generalizes to large-scale QPs.
 In order to amortize the cost of training on these large-scale problems, we adopt a fine-tuning approach where the models trained on the small- to medium-scale problems from \cref{sec:applications:medium_scale_qps} are fine-tuned on a limited number of large-scale problems for a few epochs.
 Each model was fine-tuned on 100 training problems for 5 epochs.
-As each epoch takes roughly 3 hours to run, we estimate that training on the same number of problems and for the same number of epochs as the problems considered in \cref{sec:applications:medium_scale_qps} would take over 300 days, showing a clear benefit of the proposed fine-tuning approach. \cref{fig:large_scale_qp_comparison} shows a comparison on 100 portfolio optimization and support vector machine (SVM) test problems with 10k variables and 10-20k constraints.
-Each optimizer is run until the infinity norm of the residuals falls below an absolute tolerance of $\varepsilon = \num{1e-3}$, with a timeout of 10 minutes.
-Optimizers use the indirect method to solve their first block ADMM update (see \cref{appendix:eq_constrained_qp}).
-For the portfolio optimization problems, we additionally report the average number of iterations each optimizer took to converge, and, for the SVM problems, we additionally report the average number of conjugate gradient (CG) iterations that were necessary to solve the linear systems to a tolerance of $\varepsilon_{\text{CG}} = \num{1e-2}\cdot\varepsilon$, with full results in \cref{appendix:large_scale_qps}.
-We observe that the fine-tuned Deep FlexQP outperforms all of the other optimizers.
-Surprisingly, the fine-tuning approach does not seem to work as well for the Deep OSQP variants.
-Our hypothesis is that this is largely due to the use of the improved loss \cref{eq:new_supervised_loss}, which better captures the problem scale through the improved normalization.
+As each epoch takes roughly 3 hours to run, we estimate that training on the same number of problems and for the same number of epochs as the problems considered in \cref{sec:applications:medium_scale_qps} would take over 300 days, showing a clear benefit of the proposed fine-tuning approach.